 During this Senedd term the government will develop:

-- a consolidation Bill which brings together the law on the historic environment.
+- a consolidation Bill that brings together the law on the historic environment.

-- a consolidation Bill which simplifies and modernises the law on planning.
+- a consolidation Bill that simplifies and modernises the law on planning.

-- a consolidation Bill which repeals or disapplies legislative provisions from across the statute book that are obsolete, spent, or are no longer of practical utility in relation to Wales.
+- a consolidation Bill that repeals or disapplies legislative provisions from across the statute book that are obsolete, spent, or are no longer of practical utility in relation to Wales.

 We will also: